PKuts/HydroSHEDS_data_analytics/README.md

 Copy
 Edit
 $env:GEOPANDAS_IO_ENGINE="pyogrio"
-whitebox will automatically download the whitebox_tools binary on first use.

-scipy is optional but speeds up pour-point merging.

-Create data folder
-bash
-Copy
-Edit
-mkdir -p data/HydroSHEDS/
-Download HydroSHEDS rasters
-Download the Asia 3″ products and save them to the following paths:

-text
-Copy
-Edit
-data/HydroSHEDS/
-├── as_dir_Bhutan_and_buffer.tif
-├── as_acc_Bhutan_and_buffer.tif
-└── as_dem_Bhutan_and_buffer.tif
-Optional: If you have a Bhutan boundary GeoPackage (bhutan_boundary.gpkg, layer bhutan), the pipeline will compute inside/edge stats and an inside-only map.
-Otherwise, these steps will be skipped automatically.

-Run the notebooks
-code/Catchments.ipynb: The main pipeline (streams → confluences → pour points → watersheds → vectors/CSV/plots).

-code/HydroSHEDS.ipynb: ACC conversion and EDA.

-code/HydroSHEDS_DEM.ipynb: DEM conversion and EDA.

-Key outputs will be saved to the data/HydroSHEDS/bt_out/ directory, as listed above.

-Troubleshooting
-If GeoPandas encounters an error while trying to use Fiona, force it to use Pyogrio:

-Linux/macOS

-bash
-Copy
-Edit
-export GEOPANDAS_IO_ENGINE=pyogri
-Windows (PowerShell)

-powershell
-Copy
-Edit
-$env:GEOPANDAS_IO_ENGINE="pyogrio"
-On Python 3.8, the notebooks already include a shim for importlib_resources to ensure whitebox works correctly.
+On Python 3.8, the notebooks already shim importlib_resources so whitebox works.

 Known Limits
-The internal-confluence strategy emphasizes major junctions.
-Very small headwater basins may be filtered out by the ACC thresholds.
+The internal-confluence strategy emphasizes major junctions; very small headwater basins may be filtered out by the ACC thresholds.

-The HydroSHEDS (3″) resolution implies pixels of approximately 90 m.
-Pixel-based area approximations assume a near-equatorial cell size, so it's best to use equal-area reprojection for accurate polygon areas.
+HydroSHEDS 3″ (~90 m) resolution implies pixel areas vary with latitude; use equal-area reprojection for accurate polygon areas.

 Reproducibility
-The tunable parameters are listed in the notebooks (see the Parameters table above).
+Tunable parameters are listed in the notebooks (see the parameters table).

-If you change the thresholds, expect a different number of pour points and basins.
+Changing thresholds will change the number of pour points and basins.

 License
 Released under the MIT License — feel free to use, copy, modify, and distribute.

 Questions & Contributions
 Got a fix or a cool idea?
-Pull requests (PRs) are super welcome!
-Open an issue if you have questions, or start a discussion.
+Pull requests are very welcome.
+Have questions?
+Open an issue or start a discussion.